synthninja/onchain-presale/README.md

 # Actual Readme

 This was created from `npx hardhat create`.
-With the 'viem' options The Lock.sol contract and tests for that contract are just left in for reference.
+With the 'viem' options.

+The Lock.sol contract and tests for that contract are just left in for reference.

-To run tests, you need something resembling base mainnet, since they interact with uniswap.
-You can fork the base mainnet to run as a local node with:
+To run tests, you need forked (base) network running locally. (tests interact with uniswap).

 `npx hardhat node --fork https://base-mainnet.g.alchemy.com/v2/SGZbcGBiY4qLKbFGk5Xh8uZxbwU2FnED --fork-block-number 12893667`

-Leave that running and in another window run
+In another window:

 `npx hardhat test --network localhost`.